In the Beginning Was the Prompt

 - Honour the Sabbath of thine own thinking.
 One day in seven, write nothing the Machine could write for thee.
 The thinking is the point.
 The struggle is the point.
 The mediocre sentence thou hast written thyself is closer to thee than the brilliant one Claude wrote on thy behalf, and on the day when the Machine breaks - and it will break - thou wilt have only the muscle of thine own thought to fall back upon.

-I am aware these are insufficient.
-I am aware that within thirty seconds of publication, a Hedonist will write to inform me that I have missed the spirit of the technology, and a Luddite will write to inform me that I have not gone nearly far enough.
-I welcome both letters.
-I will respond to neither, on the grounds that any reply will inevitably be drafted with at least a little Machine assistance, and the resulting hypocrisy will damage my standing with both readers simultaneously.
+I know they are inadequate.
+Within 30 seconds of publication, a Hedonist will inform me that I have failed to capture the spirit of the technology, and a Luddite will remind me that I have not gone nearly far enough.
+Both letters will be welcomed, but neither will elicit a response, because any reply will necessarily reflect some degree of assistance by the Machine.
+The resulting hypocrisy will impair my credibility with both audiences simultaneously.

 The Trainer’s Predicament (or, I Am the Reluctant Bishop of an Apostate See)

-I now have to decide whether to add fifteen minutes to the second half.
-The fifteen minutes would consist of opening the Pangram browser extension on the screen behind me, running the meeting summary I have just helped them draft through it, and reporting the verdict back to the room.
+Now, I must decide whether to add an additional 15 minutes to the second half.
+This time will include activation of the Pangram browser extension on the computer behind me, passage of the meeting summary that I have just completed for the participants and generation of a report of the results to the audience.

-I cannot, in conscience, deliver that workshop.
-I also cannot, in conscience, deliver the previous workshop, in which I send people back to their desks with a tool whose outputs are now functionally radioactive in any context where a Pangram subscription has been purchased.
+I will not, in good conscience, provide the current workshop.
+Nor will I provide the previous one in which I return participants to their desks with a tool whose results are now effectively radioactive in any situation involving purchase of a Pangram subscription.
 There is no third workshop.
-There is only the gap between the two, into which I have fallen, and where I have been writing, on and off, for several weekends now.
+Only the interval between the first two, in which I have fallen and continued to work intermittently for several weekends.

 Where the Theology Briefly Cracks